Powerlifting Equipment: A Beginner's Guide

 Essential Equipment for Powerlifting

-The barbell is the foundation of powerlifting, as it's the primary tool used for the big three exercises.
+The barbell, also known as a power bar, is the foundation of powerlifting, as it's the primary tool used for the big three exercises.
 A standard powerlifting barbell is approximately 7.2 feet long and weighs 45 pounds (20 kilograms).
-You can use the barbell to perform the squat, bench, deadlift, and many accessory movements for your powerlifting training.
-This makes it an essential piece of equipment, such as the lever belt, for strength athletes looking to improve their performance and build balanced Olympic strength development.
+You can use the barbell to perform the squat, bench, deadlift, and many accessory movements for your home gym, making it an essential piece of equipment for strength athletes looking to improve their performance and build balanced Olympic strength development in different styles.
+This includes variations such as Olympic, T-bars/Hex-bars, and thick handled barbells.

-The deadlift barbell is not a necessary piece of equipment to have in your gym, but is commonly used in competitions.
+The deadlift barbell, also known as the deadlift exercise bar, is not a necessary piece of equipment to have in your gym, but is commonly used in competitions.
 The deadlift barbell is a specialized barbell that is a bit more narrow in diameter, slightly longer, and provides more flex towards the center than a traditional barbell.
 This makes the deadlift training cycle slightly easier to break off the floor as compared to regular barbells.
-Again, this is a nice-to-have, but not must-have, for your powerlifting training.
+Deadlift socks and a deadlift suit are also recommended to protect the lower leg from the knurling on the bar and provide support for the hips, respectively.
+Again, these are nice-to-haves, but not must-haves, for your powerlifting training.

 Weight plates are added to the barbell to increase resistance, similar to how they are used in strongman competitions.
 They come in various sizes and weights, ranging from 2.5 pounds (1.1 kilograms) to 45 pounds (20 kilograms).
-There are different types of plates as well, from metal plates, to rubber plates, and bumper plates.
+There are different types of plates as well, from metal plates, to rubber plates, bumper plates, and iron plates, making them essential for powerlifting workouts.
 Powerlifting competitions primarily use calibrated metal plates (Eleiko or Rogue brands) made of 1 or 2 layers of polyester or denim to ensure standardization and promote hypertrophy.

-A squat rack or power rack is an essential piece of equipment for safely performing squats.
+A squat rack or power rack, also known as gym equipment, is an essential piece of equipment for safely performing squats, deadlifting, and other powerlifting exercises.
 It allows you to set the squat bar at the appropriate height for unracking and re-racking, and it usually includes safety bars to catch the weight if you fail a lift.
 The squat suit rack is versatile and can be used for a variety of exercises, including the squatting exercise.
 You may also set up a squat rack to use as a bench press rack.

 A sturdy, flat bench is required for the bench press.
 Some powerlifting gyms also offer adjustable benches that can be set at different inclines for accessory exercises.